jeffnyman/ludic-historian/articles/pc.md

 YOUR DISTANCE FROM PLAYER 4 IS 5.6 UNIT(S).
 ```

-At this point, the game responds that the first player is 5.3 units away from the new point I tried.
+At this point, the program responds that the first player is 5.3 units away from the new point I tried.
 So, employing the same strategy as before, I now draw a circle of radius 5.3 units away from `7,2`.

 hide-and-seek-play-002.jpg

 By doing this, I’m effectively narrowing down the potential location of Player 1 even further.
 The intersection between the circle drawn from the first guess and the circle drawn from the second guess should give me a smaller area where Player 1 is likely “hiding.”

 This iterative approach of refining my search based on the distances obtained from each guess is an effective way to zero in on the hidden players systematically.
 In terms of design, this demonstrates a fairly thoughtful use of geometric principles to optimize the search process.
 Now I can try my third guess.

 ```
 TURN NUMBER 3 , WHAT IS YOUR GUESS?